frankcaron/salesforce-embedded-login-example/README.md

 There are also two critical additional customizations you need to make:
 * Make sure your custom profile for the external user has API access enabled.
 * Add a custom attribute to the profile for the contact associated with the user record using the attribute name `ContactID`.
+* In this specific example, the code assumes there are three custom objects associated with the Contact: Wishes (Wish__c), Searches (Searches__c), and the external objcet Bookings (Bookings__x, referencing a field called `CustomerId` on the Contact).
+You'll need to modify the front and back-end code for `profile` if you want to ditch those.

 # Heroku Environment Variables